atucker2346/ai110-module2show-pawpal-starter/reflection.md

 ## 3. AI Collaboration

 **a.
 How you used AI**

+- How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
+- What kinds of prompts or questions were most helpful?

 AI tools (VS Code Copilot) were used extensively throughout this project: